ruijing-xiong/consulting_practicum/README.md

 ### Part 3 - data manipulation:

+The function in this part has two tasks in order to better prepare for modeling:
 1. Data cleaning is performed in this part such as: checking NAs, removing unnecessary columns, creating additional target DELTA variable (MOG + Broken Grain - Yield), etc.
-2. To better prepare and keep the data relevant, filter data based on model number and crop type inputs from the interface.
+2. To only keep the relevant data, filtering the dataset based on model number and crop type inputs from the interface is neccessary.

 ### Part 4 - fit in Guassian Process Regressor model: